 12. What does President Bush compare charitable relief agencies to in paragraph 14?
 How might this comparison appeal to his audience?
 What are the "armies of compassion"?
 What positive connotations might the words armies and compassion have for listeners?
-RI.11-12.4, RI.11-12.5, RI.11-12.6 infrastructure: buildings, roads, and utility systems

 13. How does President Bush structure paragraph 15 to appeal to his audience?
 Reread paragraph 15.
 Look closely at each sentence.
 Notice the sentences that begin with the transition word but.
-How do these sentences contrast the sentences that come before them?
-What effect does this create?
-RI.11-12.5, RI.11-12.6
+How do these sentences contrast with the sentences that come before them?
+What effect does this contrast create?